PRevention and education are the priorities

 Movement and musculoskeletal rehab occurs over the course of weeks or months.
-This is 1-on-1 work.
+This is 1-on-1 work or collaborative in the COR clinic.

 If you would like to increase durability for your sport, occupation and/or recreation by building strength, mobility and stability, a group is typically recommended for this work.
-The Durable Athlete program is very individualized (currently capped at 3 people) while still allowing for the empowerment and camaraderie of a group.
+The Durable Athlete program is very individualized while still allowing for the empowerment and camaraderie of a group.
+Preseason classes are offered for Ice Hockey, Alpine Skiing, Nordic Skiing, Swimming, Running, Cycling, and Paddle Sports.
+All classes are small (3 people).

 Sarah Headshot.png